 - Writing the NIH Grant Proposal: A Step-By-Step Guide.
 2nd ed.
 Thousand Oaks, CA: SAGE Publications, Inc, 2011.
 [UNC library catalog]

 Other Recommended Print Resources

 - The Grant Application Writer’s Workbook: National Institutes of Health Version.
 Stephen W. Russell and David C. Morrison.
-Los Olivos, CA: Grant Writers’ Seminars and Workshops, LLC, 2010. [order]
+Buellton, CA: Grant Writers’ Seminars and Workshops, LLC, 2015. [order] [UNC library catalog]

 - The Grant Application Writer’s Workbook: National Science Foundation FastLane Version.
 Stephen W. Russell and David C. Morrison.
-Los Olivos, CA: Grant Writers’ Seminars and Workshops, LLC, 2008. [order]
+Buellton, CA: Grant Writers’ Seminars and Workshops, LLC, 2015. [order] [UNC library catalog]